onenodehq/onenode-py/README.md

-# CapybaraDB Python SDK
+# CapyDB Python SDK

-> The official Python library for CapybaraDB - the chillest AI-native database.
+> The official Python library for CapyDB - the chillest AI-native database.
 > **Store documents, vectors, and more — all in one place, with no need for extra vector DBs.**

 ## Table of Contents